Skip to content

 Fun Fact: I speak Haitian Creole fluently.

 What inspires you to #bethesolution?: "Education is the most powerful weapon which you can use to change the world"-Nelson Mandela Historically and today, students have been a powerful force for societal change.
 From March for our Lives to the Greensboro Sit-Ins to the 1968 LA Walkouts, students show that they are powerful and active members of society as students.
 But most schools are not supporting students the way they should, especially students of color.
-These student activists and more, and gaping educational inequalities inspire me to #bethesolution.
+These student activists and more, and gaping educational inequalities inspire me to #bethesolution

-Class of 2023
+Class of 2026

-Hometown: Logan, UT
+Hometown: Logan, Utah

 Class of 2024